top of page

 TCD-D3

-In 1990, Sony launched its first portable DAT player the TCD-D3.
-It is about the size of a typical Walkman cassette player.
-The TCD-D3 can be powered by a proprietary Ni-Cad battery or a 9V AC power adapter.
-It can record and playback at 3 different sampling rates, 32kHz, 44.1kHz and 48kHz .
+In 1990, Sony introduced its first portable DAT player, the TCD-D3, which is approximately the size of a standard Walkman cassette player.
+The TCD-D3 can be powered by a proprietary Ni-Cad battery or a 9V AC adapter.
+It offers recording and playback capabilities at three sampling rates: 32kHz, 44.1kHz, and 48kHz.

-The TCD-D3 came with a proprietary cable - the POC-DA12.
-One end of the cable has a 7-pin plug to connect to the TCD-D3 the other end has two optical leads, one for input and the other for output.
-Recording is possible via microphone, line inputs or optical inputs.
-The TCD-D3 was very popular, thousands and thousands of units were sold!
+The TCD-D3 comes with a proprietary cable, the POC-DA12.
+One end of this cable is equipped with a 7-pin plug for connection to the TCD-D3, while the other end features two optical leads, designated for input and output.
+Recording can be performed via microphone, line inputs, or optical inputs.
+The TCD-D3 gained significant popularity, with thousands of units sold.

 Sony TCD-D3 DAT Recorder